disclosure: we were sent these books for the purpose of review

 Our first Early Reader book was Mondays at Monster School by Ruth Louise Symes and illustrated by Rosie Reeve.

-When you reach the end of the story there are five observation pages which ask the early reader about the story.
+When you reach the end of the story there are five observation pages that ask the early reader about the story.
 A great idea to ensure that young children are understanding the book they have been reading.

 Next up was Miranda the Explorer by James Mayhew.

 Miranda the Explorer is a red band, Early reader book, so, the next stage on from the blue band.
 The text font is smaller, there are considerably more words per page and they are more complex.
-The book is 74 pages long but I was still able to hold Monkey’s attention when I read to him.
+The book is 74 pages long but I was still able to hold his attention when I read to him.

 This is a fun story about a little girl, Miranda, who accidentally travels the world in a hot air balloon.
-She travels far and wide and makes friends a long the way who help her return home.
+She travels far and wide and makes friends along the way who help her return home.

-We often talk about foreign countries as Monkey’s grandparents live in Spain – he actually recognised one of the illustrations as being the bridge in Ronda where we have been.
+We often talk about foreign countries as his grandparents live in Spain – he actually recognised one of the illustrations as being the bridge in Ronda where we have been.
 Although he doesn’t really understand the difference between countries, he was still interested to see the different places that Miranda visited and we talked about each in turn.

-We’d seen a hot air balloon on our way home from Longleat recently, so it was great to read the story and for Monkey to see how the balloon could go up in the sky and come back to earth.
+We’d seen a hot air balloon on our way home from Longleat recently, so it was great to read the story and for him to see how the balloon could go up in the sky and come back to earth.
 I’m sure older children will really enjoy reading this story whilst also learning more about the world we live in.

 Both paperback Early Readers from Orion are available for £4.99.